jgswift/persistr/README.md

 ## Usage

-persistr is a lightweight php package which implements a loose persistence layer somewhat similar to A/R
+persistr is a lightweight php package which implements a loose persistence layer.

 persistr does not necessarily use annotations or otherwise any kind of model metadata when defining models.
 However, that does not preclude the inclusion of a formal modeling component